 The collaborative duo known as RoCoCo is comprised of KC Rosenberg and Modesto Covarrubias.
-These interdisciplinary artists describe their practice as a dialog of making, and they are interested in the juxtaposition of materials and response to space (architectural and natural) in their exploration of complex emotional states, social justice, and contemporary culture.
+They describe their practice as a dialog of making that results from a shared interest in the juxtaposition of materials and response to space (both architectural and natural) in their exploration of complex emotional states, social justice, and contemporary culture.

-RoCoCo were Artists-in-Residence at the San Jose Museum of Quilts & Textiles from October through December 2017.
+San Jose Museum of Quilts & Textiles

 RoCoCo is short for Rosenberg Covarrubias Collaborations (or collaborative, conspirators, conversations, corporation, coalition, commentators, co-editors, collective, cohorts, you get the idea...)